|Me Chinese. Me play joke. Me trap you in a nightmarish

 And for those sources (which I decline actively to do the service of linking) who defend the slur as being acceptable in 1966… No. The slur was not acceptable in 1966.
 Agatha Christie’s And Then There Were None had its title changed to not include the slur in the 1940s.
 It was racist then.
 It’s racist now.
 It’s just plain racist.
 There’s not a defense of this one to mount.
 You can’t hide it behind “Oh, times have changed.”
 Yeah, they have.
 But that’s not one of the things that’s changed.

 I mean, for God’s sake, the American Civil Rights movement is international news by now.
 The word is an American slur.
 The Oxford Dictionary of Nursery Rhymes establishes conclusively that any UK usage of that version is picking up on the American version.
 To use that version is explicitly a reference to American culture, and in 1966, shortly after the heyday of Martin Luther King and the Civil Rights movement in America, there’s no sympathetic reading here.
-There’s no way to pick that version of the rhyme without making a conscious decision that you’re perfectly fine with calling Martin Luther King a nigger.
+There’s no way to pick that version of the rhyme without making a conscious decision that you’re perfectly fine with calling Martin Luther King the same word.

 So it’s not “a product of its times” or anything like that.
 Nor was The Ark.
 Or, rather, they are a product of their times, but they’re a product of the worst and most reprehensible instincts of the times.
 I mean, I’m OK with sympathetic readings of racist texts of the past that acknowledge the failings even as they celebrate what’s good about them.
 Hell – I freely admit that The Ark, and the entire John Wiles era, is gripping television, even if it is largely ethically bankrupt.
 And it certainly doesn’t help that The Celestial Toymaker is crap to start.
 But there’s also no excuse for this.
 Or for The Ark.